Jennifer Lawson

 Teaching Assistant, University of North Florida.

-- Delivered lectures in small groups and large lecture halls.
+• Delivered lectures in classrooms and large lecture halls.

 PROFESSIONAL ACTIVITIES: